 2. Best for Mobile Users: Plus500

-When you work with Plus500, you gain access to a European derivatives broker that focuses primarily on CFDs (contracts for difference).
-Because CFDs are similar to binary options, you need bit of organization that Plus500 offers.
+When you work with Plus500, you gain access to a European derivatives broker that focuses primarily on contracts for difference (CFDs).
+Because CFDs are similar to binary options, you need the organization that Plus500 offers.

 If you’re looking for a powerful mobile app, an unlimited demo account and the potential to diversify your portfolio massively, Plus500 is the place to be.